Be prepared, this is an unconventional Ruby book. To use author’s words

 I found the Regular Expression chapter pretty boring and misplaced.
 In fact, it was the only chapter in the book where the main focus was teaching Regular Expression basics, instead of focusing on using Regular Expressions in the right way.

-As a side note, I would have appreciated a wider usage of Ruby 1.9 over 1.8 in order to discourage the adoption of Ruby 1.8.
+A wider usage of Ruby 1.9 over Ruby 1.8 in the examples would be preferred, in order to discourage the adoption of Ruby 1.8.

 Who should read it?